KleinMichalGit/SQLInjectionAnalyzer/SQLInjectionAnalyzer/Analyzers/OneMethodCSProjAnalyzer/README.md

-# One Method Analyzer
+# OneMethodCSProj Analyzer

 ## A brief description of philosophy
 Compiles *.csproj files, without performing interprocedural analysis.
+Every block of code is considered as reachable.
+Uses the same rules as OneMethodSyntaxTree, therefore provides the same results.
-Serves only for figuring out how much time is needed to compile all *.csproj files under the specified directory.
+This ScopeOfAnalysis serves only to investigate how much time is needed for compilation of all .csproj files.
 Actually, the compilation of *.csproj files takes the most of the time of the analysis.
 Instead of analysing each *.cs file one-by-one, we use `MSBuildWorkspace` to open project `Project` using method `OpenProjectAsync`.
 We receive compilation `Compilation` using method `GetCompilationAsync`.
 The compilation contains the syntax trees parsed from source code the compilation was created with.
 After that, we scan each syntax tree using method `ScanSyntaxTree`.

 ## Taint propagation rules
-One Method Analyzer shares the same Taint propagation rules with Simple analyzer.
+One MethodCSProj Analyzer shares the same Taint propagation variable rules with OneMethodSyntaxTree analyzer.

 #### Table of rules
 | Node                             | Rule                                           |